ied206/Joveler.DynLoader/README.md

 ## Features

 - `DynLoaderBase`, the cross-platform abstract class designed to wrap native library easily.
-- `LoadManagerBase`, the abstract class helps developers to manage `DynLoaderBase` singleton instance.
+- `LoadManagerBase`, the abstract class helps developers to manage `DynLoaderBase` instance in a thread-safe way.
+- Platform convention helper properties and methods.

 ## Support